-Again the dosage for the ringer is generally 5 -10 ml per pound.
+Again the dosage for the lactated ringer solution is generally 5 -10 ml per pound.
+Same for .9 sodium chloride solution.
 What you want is a nice size lump of fluid.
 About the size of the puppy's head.

 Here is an article with pictures showing how to handle the bag and needles.